ZcashFoundation/frost/book/src/terminology.md

 ### _Identifier_

-An identifier is a nonzero scalar (i.e. a number in a range specific to the ciphersuite) which identifies a specific party.
+An identifier is a non-zero scalar (i.e. a number in a range specific to the ciphersuite) which identifies a specific party.
 There are no restrictions to them other than being unique for each participant and being in the valid range.

-In the Zf FROST library, they are either automatically generated incrementally during key generation or can be instantiated from a byte array using [`Identifier::deserialize()`](https://docs.rs/frost-core/latest/frost_core/frost/struct.Identifier.html#method.deserialize).
+In the ZF FROST library, they are either automatically generated incrementally during key generation or can be instantiated from a byte array using [`Identifier::deserialize()`](https://docs.rs/frost-core/latest/frost_core/frost/struct.Identifier.html#method.deserialize).